Other options

 Communication Studies

 Your year two modules offer plenty of options, so you can begin to specialise in the areas which interest you most or which might prove valuable for your chosen career.
-For example, you can delve more deeply into film and the entertainment industry, the representation of self and society, or the interplay between global media and war.
-Or you can explore some of the practices associated with media writing and promotional media.
+For example, you can delve more deeply into film and the entertainment industry, artificial intelligence or digital cultures.
+Or you can explore some of the practices associated with promotional media or working with data.

 You will take two modules that will introduce you to academic research and support you to practice and develop your research skills.